gabrielbelleboni/gabrielbelleboni/README.md

 - 👋 Hi, I’m @gabrielbelleboni
-- 👀 I’m interested in learning the amazing world of IT
+- 👀 I’m interested in learning IT stuff.
+I used to be a Pharmacy undergraduate student, but I realized that I don't want to be a pharmacist anymore.
 - 🌱 I’m currently learning initial steps on programming, like HTML and JavaScript :D
 - 💞️ I’m looking to collaborate on anything I can learn from other people!
 - 📫 How to reach me: my e-mail is: gabriel.belleboni@gmail.com